This is part five of a seven part series.

 - Do you have your books out or hidden?

-- Are you colors vibrant and welcoming or tan/grey/neutral?
+- Are your colors vibrant and welcoming or tan, grey, or a boring neutral?

 - Is your furniture looking like something you’d be comfortable in or something selected from a designer magazine?